swethadevi/Muzix-Rest-H2DB/readme.md

 	      * [H2DB] - The database framework used
               * [Maven] - Dependency Management
               * [Postman] - To test the Api

-### Expected solution
-Open the Postman and perform the various CRUD Operations in postman  and check the H2 Database to check if the data is stored Consistently

 ###  Muzix Application TASK